Kovidk/DS-Unsupervised-ML-Zomato-Restaurant-Clustering-and-Sentiment-Analysis/README.md

 * For clustering, we have decided on 5 clusters after the Silhouette score plot and elbow plot where we used KMeans clustering algorithm.
 For Sentiment Analysis we have implemented five different models to predict the sentiment of Reviews.
 Logistic Regression, Random Forest Classifier, Decision Tree, K Nearest Neighbour and Xgboost Classifier.
 * Sometimes people give good rating even when their reviews are bad or negative
-* Logistic Regression and Random Forest model performed the best among them.
+* Logistic Regression have highest Test Accuracy and Precision of 86.84% and 78.57%, but XGBoost has highest auc-roc score of 93.07%.
 In this way, we can explore more from various textual data and Reviews.
 Our models will try to predict the various sentiments correctly.
+* XGBoost is preferred over Logistic Regression because it achieves the highest area under the ROC curve (AUC-ROC) score of 93.07%, indicating better overall performance in distinguishing between the classes.
+While Logistic Regression exhibits high accuracy and precision, XGBoost demonstrates superior discriminatory power, making it the preferred choice for classification tasks.